kxphotographer/layered-arch-doc/README.md

-# Layered architecture idea of kxphotographer
+# Layered Architecture (kxphotographer)

-This repository stores my, kxphotographer's, idea of the layered architecture.
+This repository contains my view of a pragmatic layered architecture, distilled from Clean/Hexagonal principles and adapted for day-to-day application development.

 ---

 # Overview

-The project consists of the following layers:
+The project is organized into the following layers:

 - Runtime
 - Domain
-- User interface
+- User Interface
-- Application (Use case)
+- Application (Use Case)
 - Infrastructure

 ## Dependency rules

-- Runtime layer depends on implementation of user interface, application and infrastructure layers.
+- Runtime depends on the concrete implementations in the User Interface, Application, and Infrastructure layers.
-- User interface, application and infrastructure layers depends on domain layer.
+- User Interface, Application, and Infrastructure depend on the Domain layer (never the other way around).
-- User interface layer's implementation depends on application port (interface).
+- The User Interface layer depends on the Application port (interface) — not a concrete implementation.
-- Application layer implements application port defined in user interface layer.
+- The Application layer implements the Application port defined by the User Interface layer.
-- Application layer's implementation depends on infrastructure layer port.
+- The Application layer depends on Infrastructure ports (interfaces) defined within the Application layer.
-- Infrastructure layer implements infrastructure port defined in application layer.
+- The Infrastructure layer implements the Infrastructure ports defined by the Application layer.

-When the whole implementation is run as an application, implementation in the user interface layer calls a function in the application layer, and implementation in the application layer calls a function in the infrastructure layer as a result, but actually implementations just depend on ports (or interfaces) defined in the same layer, and the lower layer implements them.
-So the actual direction of the dependencies are infrastructure layer to application layer, and application layer to user interface layer.
-This is because the [dependency inversion principal](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is applied.
+When the application runs end-to-end, the User Interface calls into the Application layer, and the Application layer calls into Infrastructure.
+However, compile-time dependencies point inward via ports (interfaces): lower-level details implement ports defined by higher-level policies.
+In other words, concrete Infrastructure depends on Application-defined ports, and concrete Application implementations depend on User-Interface-defined ports.
+This is a deliberate application of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 ```mermaid
 graph LR